dwulff/text2sdg/cran-comments.md

 ## Resubmission
 This is a resubmission.
-I unfortunately didn't see the email from CRAN because it went to the spam folder.
-I made sure that this won't happen again.
-As last time the misspelled words are false positives ("SDGs" at (6:65, 6:292) is the abbreaviation of "Sustainable Development Goals".
-In this version I tried to replace the invalid UTF-8 byte sequence that was detected in the 'text2sdg.Rmd' vignette on the Linux machine using LANG=en_US.iso88591.
+The vignette failed to rebuild on r-devel-linux-x86_64-debian-clang (LANG=en_US.iso88591).
+This was because of an internal dataset where not all text was encoded in ASCII.
+This is now fixed in this version.

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

 There was 1 NOTE: